G4ryDave/GoogleMapsSightsManager/README.md

 ## Why do I have to put ID & Psw??
 No one should have to share this sensible information but it is required to login in google Maps.
 In fact, while in test mode, every account is logged out by default.
-Due to this constrain we need the Google Account ID & Password. ** As you can see from the source code these credentials are not stored!** .
+Due to this constrain we need the Google Account ID & Password. **As you can see from the source code these credentials are not stored!** .

-### To Do
+### Performance

-  - ~~Dynamic ETA~~
-  - ~~Handle Two-factor authentication~~
-  - Change requirements.txt
-  - Create GUI
-  - Replace the remaining implicit wait with explicit wait
-  - Enhance Console Log
+Performace depends mainly on your internet connection, on averege should take 4 seconds per sight.
+Example: in my test 121 sights was correctly starred in 517 seconds.

 License